 It is commonly thought that the first Hindi film in which Lata gave playback was Aap Ki Sewa Main (1947) where her singing went unnoticed.
-But it is also said that she did sing a couple of songs in Master Vinayak’s Bari Ma (1945), where she acted in a small role alongside then reigning diva, singing star Noor Jehan.
+But it is also said that she did sing a couple of songs earlier in Master Vinayak’s Bari Ma (1945), where she also acted in a small role alongside then reigning diva, singing star Noor Jehan.
 When Lata entered the Film Industry, heavier Punjabi voices like Noor Jehan, Shamshad Begum and Zohrabai Ambalewali ruled the Industry.
 Ironically Lata was even rejected for Shaheed (1948) by producer S Mukerji, who complained that her voice was too thin!
 However Ghulam Haider, unable to use her in Shaheed and who warned Mukerji that one day the world would fall at the feet of this thin-voiced girl, gave Lata her breakthrough song with Dil Mera Toda from Majboor (1948).

-Though Lata sang under the baton of all the top composers like Naushad, SD Burman, Salil Choudhury, Hemant Kumar, Roshan, Jaidev, Husnlal-Bhagatram, Shanker-Jaikishen, Ravi, Vasant Desai, Hansraj Behl, Kalyanji Anandji, Laxmikant-Pyarelal, RD Burman barring OP Nayyar and with all the top playback artistes of the day, special mention must be made of her work for C Ramchandra who made her sound her sweetest and Madan Mohan who challenged her voice like no other music director.
+Though Lata sang countless memorable songs under the baton of all the top composers like Naushad, SD Burman, , Hemant Kumar, Roshan, Jaidev, Husnlal-Bhagatram, Shanker-Jaikishen, Salil Chowdhury, Ravi, Vasant Desai, Hansraj Behl, Kalyanji Anandji, Laxmikant-Pyarelal, RD Burman barring OP Nayyar and with all the top playback artistes of the day, special mention must be made of her work for C Ramchandra who made her sound arguably her sweetest and Madan Mohan who challenged her voice like no other music director.
 That is not to say the others did not compose brilliant songs for Lata.
 They did.
-Yet, there is something special and different about the Lata who sang for C Ramchandra in Samadhi (1950), Albela (1951), Sagi (1951), Anarkali (1953) and Yasmin (1955).
-One still recalls ditties like Gore Gore O Banke Chhore, Dheere Se Aaja, Yeh Zindagi Usiki Hai and O Aasmanwale.
-It is said the two were involved and even co-produced a film together, Jhamela (1953), which however flopped at the box-office.
+Yet, there is something special and different about the Lata who sang for C Ramchandra in Samadhi (1950), Albela (1951), Sagai (1951), Saqi (1952), Anarkali (1953) and Yasmin (1955).
+One still recalls the melodic gems from these films like Gore Gore O Banke Chhore, Dheere Se Aaja and Mohabbat Aisi Dharkan Hai.
+It is said the two were involved and even co-produced a film together, Jhamela (1953), which sadly flopped at the box-office.

 With Madan Mohan, Lata sang some of the most complex of songs and some of the greatest ghazals composed for Hindi films.
-Special mention must be made of Qadar Jane Na (Bhai Bhai (1956)), Yun Hasraton ke Daag (Adalat (1958)), Woh Bhooli Dastan (Sanjog (1961)), Aapki Nazaron Ne Samjha (Anpadh (1962)), Jab Humne Sunayi Apni Dastan Aap Kyon Roye (Woh Kaun Thi (1964)), Nainon Mein Badra Chhaye (Mera Saaya (1966)) and Hum Hain Mata-e-Kooch-o-Bazaar ki Tarah (Dastak (1970)).
+One can never forget melodic gems like Qadar Jane Na (Bhai Bhai (1956)), Yun Hasraton ke Daag (Adalat (1958)), Woh Bhooli Dastan (Sanjog (1961)), Aapki Nazaron Ne Samjha (Anpadh (1962)), Jab Humne Sunayi Apni Dastan Aap Kyon Roye (Woh Kaun Thi (1964)), Nainon Mein Badra Chhaye (Mera Saaya (1966)) and Hum Hain Mata-e-Kooch-o-Bazaar ki Tarah (Dastak (1970)).